 Hoyer was a very talented photographer and he lived in Aberdare in the mid 20th century.
 A member of the Aberdare Camera Club, he was recognised across the UK for his ability behind the lens.
 Hans won many competitions and went on to judge many contemporary collections.
 In recognition of his contribution to photography the “‘Hans Hoyer Photography Award” still exists today.
 This author shares her pleasure of knowing Hans for a brief period at the end of his life.

 Both traditional photography and paintings capture a moment in time in its actuality.
 Hans was an experienced photographer, who was able to use his knowledge of the camera’s technical features, such as shutter speed to capture a mirror-like image using a film camera.
 The important element of his photos was his ability to communicate with the viewer, to tell a story through its composition, lighting, and most importantly, subject matter.

 Below are a selection of images that demonstrate the theme “Photography Imitates Art”.
-The images are from the Hans Hoyer collection bequeathed by his grandchildren and are stored at Aberdare Library.
+The images are from the Hans Hoyer collection bequeathed by his grandchildren and stored at Aberdare Library.

-He documented not only the underground mining industry in the Cynon valley but also the equally dirty work of the Phurnacite plant in Abercwmboi.
+He documented not only the underground mining industry in the Cynon Valley, but also the equally dirty work of the Phurnacite plant in Abercwmboi.
 Hoyer also documented the impact of the site on the surrounding area.

 Typical terraced housing for miners and their families.

 Recreation time when many miners liked to sit and watch the world go by as they smoked their pipes.

 This rural scene illustrates the pastoral views the miners and horses would have had on their ways to and from the pit, a direct juxtaposition from the stark reality of life underground.